DavidNKraemer/DavidNKraemer.github.io/menu/about.md

 title: About me
 ---

-I'm a first-year PhD student in the Department of Applied Mathematics at Stony Brook University.
+I'm a second-year PhD student in the Department of Applied Mathematics at Stony Brook University.

 ## Previous work